pklinh29/Risk_Management_of_Hataphar_Project/README.md

 ---

-## 🏆 Individual Achievements <a name="individual-achievements"></a>
+## Individual Achievements <a name="individual-achievements"></a>

-Through the execution of this end-to-end project, I have successfully:
+Through the execution of this end-to-end project, I have developed a practical understanding of how data science can solve real-world operational challenges.
+Key takeaways include:

-* **Bridged the Gap between Strategy and Data Science:** Demonstrated the rare ability to translate high-level business frameworks (PESTLE, 5 Forces, Value Chain) into actionable Python code and statistical models.
+1.Bridging Strategic Frameworks with Data Science: Learned how to transition from high-level qualitative business analysis (PESTLE, Porter’s 5 Forces, Value Chain) into actionable quantitative models, realizing that data science is most powerful when guided by business context.

-* **Mastered Advanced Simulation Techniques:** Gained deep, hands-on proficiency in Monte Carlo simulations, Normal Distributions, and utilizing Machine Learning (`Scikit-Learn`) for root cause discovery rather than just basic prediction.
+2.Deepening Proficiency in Simulation & Machine Learning: Gained hands-on experience in using Python libraries to decode operational bottlenecks:

+  - Utilized NumPy and Pandas to process and simulate complex historical data environments.

+  - Applied Scikit-Learn (Linear Regression) not just for basic forecasting, but specifically for Root Cause Discovery to identify hidden relationships between variables (e.g., Machine Age vs. Delay Time).

+  - Employed SciPy and NumPy to run Monte Carlo simulations (10,000 iterations), shifting my analytical perspective from deterministic ("what happened") to probabilistic ("what is the likelihood of failure").

+3.Cultivating a Strong Risk Management Mindset: Adopted the comprehensive ISO 31000 framework, understanding that Risk Management is an iterative cycle (Identify → Analyze → Evaluate → Treat → Monitor), rather than a one-time calculation.

-* **Enhanced Executive Communication:** Developed the acumen to convert complex statistical outputs (like 1-CDF percentages) into standard corporate formats (1-5 Likert scales) and present them via clear, executive-ready visualizations (`Matplotlib/Seaborn`).
+4.Refining Executive Communication via Data Visualization: Improved my ability to translate complex statistical outputs (such as 1-CDF probabilities) into intuitive, standard corporate formats (1-5 Likert scales).
+I practiced using Matplotlib and Seaborn to design a unified Risk Portfolio Heatmap that communicates severity clearly to non-technical stakeholders (e.g., the C-suite).
-* **Executed Full-Cycle Project Management:** Successfully navigated the entire ISO 31000 Risk Management process—from initial identification and deep-dive analysis to strategy formulation (4T) and establishing monitoring mechanisms.

 ---
-*Developed as a comprehensive Case Study for the Risk Management Course (20251).*